European shares gain on report Greece ready to accept a revised deal

 * Shares up on report Greece ready to accept creditor terms

-* Auto shares get boost from positive Exane sector note (Updates with closing prices)
+* Auto shares get boost from positive Exane sector note (Adds detail)

 By Atul Prakash and Alistair Smout